| CloserLook > John > John 18:1-40 |

 No,

-went out again unto the Jews, and saith unto them, I
+he went out again unto the Jews, and saith unto them,

 If

-Pilate had been interested in justice, that would a settled the
+Pilate had been interested in justice, that would have

 But